benjaminbnuz/shannon-entropy-calculator/README.md

 ## Features

 After user input, the program iterates over the given string (m) separating each character (symbol) and calculating its frequency (probability) over the length of m.
 Besides Shannon's entropy, values for optimally encoding the message and the metric entropy are also determined.
+Such an optimal encoding would allocate fewer bits for the frequency occuring symbols and long bit sequences for the more infrequent symbols [SOURCE](http://www.bearcave.com/misl/misl_tech/wavelets/compression/shannon.html).

 ## Usage